MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 we recommend that you:

 - Know the structure of your data.
-- Define your metrics and the relevant blocs of students.
+- Define your metrics and the blocs of records they require.
-- Outline the process to refine and shape your data to produce the blocs you need.
+- Plan your process of refining and shaping the data.
-- Use chart designs suited to the structure of the results.

-midfieldr helps you with this process in these areas:
+midfieldr helps you refine and shape your data in these areas:

-- *Programs.*   Collecting the 6-digit program codes.
+- *Programs.*   Collect 6-digit program codes.
-- *Records.*   Credibly choosing rows and columns of the source data.
+- *Records.*   Credibly subset source data and refine the population to suit your study.
-- *Population.*   Selectively subsetting a population to avoid miscounts.
-- *Blocs.*   Grouping and summarizing before computing metrics.
+- *Blocs.*   Construct group of records for computing metrics.
-- *Charts.*   Conditioning data for multiway charts.

-This document introduces you to midfieldr’s basic set of tools how to apply them.
+This document introduces you to midfieldr’s basic set of tools.

 ``` r